 Procedures requiring local and general anesthesia.

 Some services, procedures, and programs with special requirements require LMC review and consultations.
 Refer to C-703: Policies for Services, Procedures, and Programs with Special Requirements and the particular service to determine the approvals, consultations, and documentation required.

-Eye surgeries with complex procedures may need more consultation.
+When a consultation is required, the local medical consultant will provide a recommendation to the VR counselor.
+Any decision contrary to the local medical consultant’s recommendation requires consultation with the VR Manager prior to requesting consultation with the medical director.
+The medical director will provide a recommendation to the VR counselor.
+Any decision contrary to the medical director’s recommendation requires approval from the Deputy Division Director of Field Services Delivery.Eye surgeries with complex procedures may need more consultation.
 VR staff may contact the state office program specialist for blind services at BVI_staffing@twc.texas.gov.

 For more information, refer to C-703-36: Eye Surgery and Treatment for Eye Conditions.